Fifteen Things Your Client’s Tax Return May Be Trying to Tell You

 The Tax Return Is More Than Math—It’s a Map

-A reverse mortgage isn’t for everyone.
-But for the right client, at the right time, it can create flexibility, reduce tax strain, and turn home equity into a financial resource instead of a dormant asset.
+A reverse mortgage is not the right answer for every client who appears on this list.
+But for the right client, at the right moment, it can create meaningful flexibility, reduce unnecessary tax exposure, and turn a dormant asset into an active planning resource.

 What to Do When You Have a Client or a Case?